Tailscale Exit Node on FreeBSD

-A running journal of insights, breakthroughs, and early looks at the technology we are building as we terraform architecture.
+A running journal of insights, breakthroughs, and early looks at the technology we're building to autocomplete architecture.

 Field notes from bringing our first datacenter server's networking online.